Kate Hudson’s Opinion Of Online Dating: ‘It’s Weird’

 Kate did go on to say that even though her opinion of online dating would never change – and that she’d always find it to be weird – she might consider it if she were single when she was a little older.

-Both Ellen DeGeneres and Kate Hudson did agree on the fact that online dating has worked for other celebrities even though it isn’t something they’d ever like to try, Entertainment Tonight notes.
+Both Ellen DeGeneres and Kate Hudson did agree on the fact that online dating has worked for other celebrities, even though it isn’t something they’d ever like to try, Entertainment Tonight notes.

-Per Huffington Post, there have been a number of different celebrities who have given online dating a try including Martha Stewart, Eric Stonestreet, Lindsay Lohan, Ronda Rousey, Jenny McCarthy, Andy Cohen, Hannibal Buress, Carrie Ann Inaba, and Deborah Ann Woll.
+Per Huffington Post, there have been a number of different celebrities who have given online dating a try, including Martha Stewart, Eric Stonestreet, Lindsay Lohan, Ronda Rousey, Jenny McCarthy, Andy Cohen, Hannibal Buress, Carrie Ann Inaba, and Deborah Ann Woll.

-Other Kate Hudson Stories On Inquisitr
+Other Kate Hudson Stories On The Inquisitr

 Brad Pitt And Kate Hudson Reportedly Ready To Take Secret Romance To New Level